coders-school/cpp-fundamentals/module1/04_loops.en.md

 ___

 Every loop `for` can be changed to `while` and vice versa.
-We choose the more convenient notation for us, usually depending on the knowledge of the number of steps.
+We choose the more convenient notation for us, usually depending if we know the number of steps.

-There is another type of loop.
-What?
+But there is another type of loop.

 ___

-## Loop `do/while`
+## `do/while` loop

 ```cpp
 do {